christianalfoni/module-loader-tdd/README.md

     		<script src="src/myDep.js"></script>
     		<script>
       			modules.templatesPath = 'src/templates/'; // Sets the path to the templates, default is 'templates/'
-      			modules.initialize(function (require) {
+      			modules.templates = 'JST'; // Sets the global property where templates will be when compiled modules.initialize(function (require) {
          			var helloWorld = require('helloWorld');
          			helloWorld.hello(); // -> Hello world!